 Do I have a Knee Replacement Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in knee replacement lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in knee replacement lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.